UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 [functional testing in Javalin](https://javalin.io/tutorials/testing) to provide coverage of the `Server` class, but we haven't tried that yet.
 (You can, though. 😄)

+### Using Thunder Client

+Thunder client is a tool for debugging the server API output from VSCode.
+It aids in checking what the server gives us when we make requests to it, which can be really helpful when you're trying to debug what your server gives you.

+#### Usage

+To use Thunderclient (once it's installed), open it from the sidebar.
+The icon is a circle with a lightning bolt in the middle.
+This should add a button in the top of the sidebar labelled `New Request`, click it.
+This should open a window with two columns.
+In the top of the left column, there should be a URL bar with a url, (by default, it's https://www.thunderclient.com/welcome).
+Change that to https://localhost:4567/api/<the-route-you-want-to-test>, then press send.
+The response will be on the right column.
+You can also change the query parameters from this window.

 ## Exploring the client